Sesame Street Jam: A Musical Celebration: Plot

-The show opens with the characters enjoying a day in Central Park as a calypso version of the Sesame Street theme plays.
+The special starts with the characters enjoying a day in Central Park as a calypso version of the Sesame Street theme plays.
 Big Bird, Prairie Dawn, and Telly Monster watch as the others make music and dance.
 Big Bird remembers his Granny Bird saying, "The whole world is a stage."
 Prairie decides to put on a show, assuring the others that it will be an adventure.

 Telly and Prairie search for dancers and musicians, and Big Bird looks for singers who can sing "la-la".
 Telly and Prairie find Jamal, Angela, Celina, Carlo, the kids, and the other Muppets singing an a cappella version of "Do-Op Hop."
 Big Bird forms a "la-la line" to audition "la-la-ers."
 After Humphrey and Natasha unsuccessfully audition, the Count steps up to count those in line and Big Bird cues another song.

 Big Bird's next audition is with a duck belonging to the Amazing Mumford, who says that knows a spell that will make everyone sing "la-la".
 However, the spell makes everyone quack.

 Telly and Prairie tell Big Bird that they have found singers, but Big Bird says that he is having trouble finding "la-laers."
 Telly wonders if it is as hard as finding a letter O. Big Bird, glad that Telly found his letter, wonders when he will find his "la-la-ers."